 Nitrogen is a colorless, unscented and inert (does not react with other chemicals) gas.
 Chemist Daniel Rutherford first discovered this chemical element in 1772.
-Nitrogen is the most abundant gas in the atmosphere and is found in all living organisms.
-Nitrogen is an important component of amino acids, protein, DNA and RNA.
-All living organisms depend on nitrogen for growth, metabolic processes and reproduction.
+Nitrogen is the most abundant gas in the atmosphere and the most abundant element in the atmosphere.

 Sciencing Video Vault